-- 1. The institutional charges multiplied by the unearned percentage of the funds, or - 2.
+- 1. The institutional charges multiplied by the unearned percentage of the student's funds, or - 2.
 The entire amount of excess funds.

-The College must return this amount even if it didn't keep this amount of the students Title IV program funds.
+The College must return this amount even if it did not keep this amount of the student's Title IV program funds.

 If the College is not required to return all of the excess funds, the student must return the remaining amount.
-Any loan funds that the student must return, the student (or student's parent for a PLUS Loan) repays in accordance with the terms of the promissory note.
-That is, the student makes scheduled payments to the holder of the loan over a period of time.
+Any loan funds that must be returned by the student, (or student's parent for a PLUS Loan) are to be repaid in accordance with the terms of the promissory note.
+That is, the student must make scheduled payments to the holder of the loan over a period of time.

-Any amount of unearned grant funds that the student must return is called an overpayment.
-The maximum amount of a grant overpayment that must be repaid is half of the grant funds that the student received or was scheduled to receive.
-Students must make arrangements with the school or the Department of Education to return the unearned grant funds.
+Any amount of unearned grant funds that a student must return is called an overpayment.
+The maximum amount of a grant overpayment that a student must repay is half of the grant funds he/ she received or was scheduled to receive.
+The student must make arrangements with the school or the Department of Education to return the unearned grant funds.

-The requirements for the Title IV program funds when withdrawing are separate from the College refund policy.
-Therefore, a student may still owe funds to the College to cover unpaid institutional charges.
-The College may also charge for any Title IV program funds that the school was required to return.
+The requirements for the Title IV program funds when a student withdraws are separate from the College refund policy.
+Therefore, a student may still owe funds to the College to cover unpaid Institutional charges.
+The College may also charge a student for any Title IV program funds that the school was required to return.
+A student will not be allowed to register for any future courses until this required refund is paid.

-The College will restore funds to the appropriate aid programs as prescribed by law and regulations in the following order:
+The College will return funds to the appropriate aid programs as prescribed by law and regulations in the following order: